TroyRobinson/Canvas-Editor/README.md

 - Drag-to-resize mode for element creation
 - Container-aware resizing that moves elements between containers when appropriate
 - Minimum size constraints (different for frames vs other elements)
+- Double-click a corner resize handle of a selected text element to resize it to fit its content.
 - **Undo support**: Records size and position changes with container tracking
 - **Key relationships**:
   - Uses selection.js for resize handle management
   - Coordinates with zoom.js for accurate sizing
   - Records resize operations to undo.js
   - Triggers container checks in drag.js system
+  - Integrates with text-editing.js to determine if an element is a text element for the resize-to-fit-content feature.

 #### `js/selection.js`
 **Purpose**: Multi-element selection and visual feedback